ibm-cloud-docs/satellite/hadr.md

 [High availability](x2284708){: term} (HA) is the ability for a service to remain operational and accessible in the presence of unexpected failures.
 [Disaster recovery](#x2113280){: term} is the process of recovering the service instance to a working state. {: shortdesc}

 {{site.data.keyword.satelliteshort}} is a highly available regional or zonal service designed for availability during a regional or zonal outage. {{site.data.keyword.satelliteshort}} is designed to meet the Service Level Objectives (SLO) with the Standard plan.
+According to [IBM Cloud resiliency guidance](/docs/resiliency?topic=resiliency-ha-redundancy), services that span multiple availability zones maintain operations even when an individual zone fails.

 For more information about the available region and data center locations, see Service and infrastructure availability by location.